 If you prefer the staples of a simple glazed or lightly frosted donut, bear claw or classic cinnamon twist, this is your kind of place.
 Best of all, prices are some of the cheapest in the city.
 A dozen donut holes will cost you about a dollar, and most donuts are a buck or less.

 For a little more selection with similarly low prices, Le Donut is a great bet.
-Like B&B, this place doesn't mess with a ton of frills or adventurous flavor combinations — the craziest you'll find is red velvet or maybe some M&Ms sprinkled on top.
-It sticks with the basics, and it does them oh so well.
+Like B&B, this place doesn't mess with a ton of frills or adventurous flavor combinations—the craziest you'll find is red velvet, M&Ms sprinkled on top, or maybe sometimes some vanilla bacon donuts.
+It sticks with the basics, and it does them so well.

-Pair any of the colorful donuts with one of their responsibly sourced coffee or tea beverages for a tasty — and Instagram-worthy — breakfast.
+Pair any of the colorful donuts with one of their responsibly sourced coffee or tea beverages for a tasty—and Instagram-primed—breakfast.

 Tip: Try the Matcha Sua Da, a tea-based spin-off of Vietnamese iced coffee.

-Another great mom-and-pop shop is Christy's Donuts, located near the border between River Oaks and Montrose neighborhoods.
-This spot is a one-stop-shop for Houston's favorite breakfast staples.
-In addition to all the classic — and generously frosted and glazed — donut flavors, they also have cinnamon rolls, muffins and turnovers, as well as savory kolaches, biscuit sandwiches and breakfast tacos.
+In addition to all the classic—and generously frosted and glazed—donut flavors, they also have cinnamon rolls, muffins and turnovers, as well as savory kolaches, biscuit sandwiches, and breakfast tacos.

 It's a favorite spot among Inner Loopers to grab a box for the office or to take back to a hungry household.